jdlien/lbx-utils/data/schema/lbx.yml-spec.md

 ### 2.2 Basic Structure

-The format consists of a YAML document with two approaches to structure: canonical (using sections) or flat (direct objects).
+The format consists of a YAML document with a required canonical structure:

-#### Canonical Structure

-The canonical structure uses distinct sections for label properties and objects:

 ```yaml
 # Label properties section